cksystemsteaching/selfie/book.md

 Nevertheless, it is quite educational to understand how a machine does IO in principle, so here we go.
 First of all, what is the challenge?
 Think about two people talking to each other.
 In fact, let us do what computer scientists like to do in a situation like this.
 We imagine Alice from the 1865 novel Alice in Wonderland by Lewis Carroll talking to the White Rabbit which is one of the animal characters in the novel.

 So, suppose Alice says something to the White Rabbit.
 Until the moment in time when the sound of her voice reaches the rabbit‘s ears, the White Rabbit does not know that she says anything, given that he cannot see her speaking, of course.
 If he could see her, we could anyway tell the same story just using vision rather than hearing.
-Now, when the sound hits the rabbit‘s ears, it does so at a certain bit rate at which the bits need to be stored and processed.
+Now, when the sound hits the rabbit‘s ears, it does so at a certain bit rate at which the bits need to be stored and processed in the rabbit's brain.

 Remember the information chapter, in particular how audio is encoded?
 Yes, of course, you do.
-Ok, but there is a difference between hearing and actually listening as we all know.
-Alice needs to get the rabbit‘s attention which takes time since he does not know that she started saying something.
+Alright, but there is a difference between hearing and actually listening as we all know.
+Alice needs to get the rabbit‘s attention which takes time since the rabbit does not know that she started saying something.
 In the world of machines the duration of that time is called *latency*.

+Here is the issue with latency.
+If the bits arrive, say, at a rate of 1000 bits per second (1kbps) and the latency is 1 second (the rabbit is really distracted), then at least 1000 bits (1kb) need to be stored, or we say *buffered*, in the rabbit's brain before processing begins to avoid losing any information.
+However, if the rabbit's brain can then process the bits at a rate of at least 1kbps, no more than 1kb need to be buffered at any time.
+In fact, after buffering the first 1kb in the order in which the bits arrived, the buffered bits, starting with the bit that arrived first, may be overwritten with the next 1kb.
+In this case, the storage for the 1kb is called a *cyclic buffer*.

+Given the rates at which bits arrive and are processed and the latency until processing begins, it is easy to determine the size of the cyclic buffer needed to avoid any loss of information.
+And that is exactly what engineers do when provisioning cyclic buffers for the IO devices of a computer.
+The only difference to the above example is that the involved bit rates are usually much higher and that the latency is much shorter, in the range of milliseconds, or even microseconds, and sometimes even nanoseconds:

 | Unit       | Prefix |
 | ---------- | ------ |
 | second (s) | 1 [millisecond](https://en.wikipedia.org/wiki/Millisecond "Millisecond") (ms) = 0.001s = 10^-3^s, 1 microsecond (us) = 0.000001s = 10^-6^s, 1 nanosecond (ns) = 0.000000001s = 10^-9^s, ... |

+On a more abstract level, the IO challenge is that Alice and the White Rabbit are two separate entities, just like you and your computer, that would like to communicate but are on their own, independent timelines, that is, operate at their own, individual speed (bit rates) and have no way of anticipating communication (latency).

+...

 Some machines use port-mapped IO through special IO instructions for getting input as bits from outside of the machine into registers and memory and, the other way around, for sending bits in registers and memory as output to the outside of the machine.
 Think of instructions that allow you to obtain information on the current day and time, for example.
 Instead of going through the details we rather focus on memory-mapped IO since it is more common these days.